phayes/fdh-rs/src/movingwindow/README.md

 Moving Window FDH
 -----------------

+**This experiment has been shown to be very broken and insecure - don't use it**

 This is an experimental Full Domain Hash (FDH) that is constructed of a moving-window applied against an extendable ouput (XOF) hash function.
 Unlike a regular Full Domain Hash, it is designed to be contant-time.

-This is experiemental, and has not been formally shown to be secure.
+This was experiemental, and has been shown to be insecure and broken.

 ### Background and Rational